austin0150/Smart-Mug-Warmer/README.md

 ![wiring](Images/MugWarmer.png)
 ![box](Images/2.jpg)

-If you are interested in building something similar, the stand-off I made for the ultrasonic sensor can be found here:
+If you are interested in building something similar, the stand-off I made for the ultrasonic sensor can be found here on Thingiverse:
 https://www.thingiverse.com/thing:4086316